aws-samples/amazon-dynamodb-labs/content/game-player-data/setup/start-here/aws-event/_index.en.md

 3. Click on **Accept Terms & Login** to continue

-4. Choose **Email One-Time Password (OTP)** to sign in to the provided AWS account for this workshop.
+4. Choose **Email One-Time Passcode (OTP)** to sign in to the provided AWS account for this workshop.

 5. Provide an email address to receive a one-time passcode.